-Children’s church guidelines are crucial because of who we serve.
+Children’s church rules are crucial because of who we serve.
 Almost every workplace has standards.
-These include everything from personal behavior and program standards to safety protocols.
-Our churches and children’s ministry programs must have the highest standards.
+These include personal behavior, program standards, and safety protocols.
+Our churches and children’s ministry programs must follow the highest standards.

 So what children’s church guidelines are necessary?
 Consider these 6 as starters.